LiyanIbrahim/intro-to-IM/finalProject/journal.md

 One face for holding different parts.
 Since I will be making this for myself.
 I would implement sockets for things I normally use.

 One face as the introduction for this entire game.
 Possibly using a button/mouse clicked to start the study system.

+After Identifying the different functionalities (which are prone to change), I need to create the graphics for each function and face for processing.
+To do that I’m using https://www.canva.com/.
+But before doing that, I want to identify a color palette that I will use consistently in my project.

+**Color palette**

+Color 1: 160, 154, 188</br>
+Color 2: 182, 166, 202</br>
+Color 3: 213, 207, 225</br>
+Color 4: 225, 222, 233</br>
+Color 5: 212, 190, 190</br>